Kinovarobotics/ros_kortex/kortex_driver/readme.md

 <a id="overview"></a>
 ## Overview
-This node allows communication between a ROS node and a Kinova Gen3 Ultra lightweight robot.
+This node allows communication between a ROS node and a Kinova Gen3 or Gen3 lite robot.

 ### License